 The Republic of Ghana or Ghana for short is a west African country located along the Gulf of Guinea between the Republic of Ivory Coast and the People's Republic of Togo.
 Ghana borders the Gulf of Guinea to the south, Burkina Faso to the north, Togo to the east and Ivory Coast to the West.
 Ghana has a total land area of about 238,53sq.km (about 11,000sq.km covered by water) with about 539km of coastline.

-Ghana has a total population of about 27 million people with the population growth rate around 1.8%.
-Major part of the Ghana's population lives in urban areas in major cities and towns such as Accra the capital (Accra contains about 2.3 million people) and Kumasi the capital of the Ashanti region (Kumasi contains about 1.8 million people).
+Ghana has an "estimated" population of 29 million people (as of 2017) with the population growth rate around 2.2%.
+Major portion of Ghana's population lives in urban areas in major cities and towns such as Accra the capital (Accra contains about 2.3 million people) and Kumasi the capital of the Ashanti region (Kumasi contains about 1.8 million people).
 Other major cities such as Tamale, Sunyani, Wa, Bolgatanga, Sekondi Takoradi and Koforidua also contain significant portions of the population.

 Ghana was the first sub-Saharan African country to gain independence (from colonial rule in 1957) from the United Kingdom.Ghana became a republic on July 1, 1960.
 Lake Volta, the largest artificial lake in the world, is found in Ghana.